napo/geospatial_course_unitn/docs/_solutions/02_exercise_spatial_relationship_and_operations.md

 1 - create the geodataframe of the [gas&oil stations](https://www.mise.gov.it/images/exportCSV/anagrafica_impianti_attivi.csv) of Italy
   - data from the italian [Ministry of Economic Development](https://www.mise.gov.it)
-  - count the total of the gas&oil stations for each muncipality of Trentino
+  - count the total of the gas&oil stations for each municipality of Trentino

 2 - identify the difference of municipalities in Trentino in the year 2019 with the year 2022
   - identify which municipalities are created from aggregation to others